Your cookie preferences

 If you need a bad credit bank account, you could try one of the basic bank accounts offered by the majority of the big high street banks.

-A basic account will allow you to pay in and withdraw money, but other facilities and services may be quite limited – for example you probably won't be able to get a debit card or cheque book and you might not be able to set up standing orders.
+A basic account will allow you to pay in and withdraw money, but other facilities and services may be quite limited – for example, you won't be able to get an overdraft or cheque book.

-If you have a very bad credit history, have been declared bankrupt or have a record of fraud, you may find you won't be accepted for even a basic bank account, and applying and being rejected could leave a negative mark on your credit report.
+If you don’t pass the ID check or you have a record of fraud, you may find you won't be accepted for even a basic bank account, and applying for multiple accounts could leave a negative mark on your credit report.

 Bank accounts for bad credit

-There are a range of bad credit bank accounts available, so don't give and shop around.
-Make sure you do your research and don't settle for the first account you can get, many basic bank accounts offer extra perks.
+There are a range of bad credit bank accounts available that may not require a credit check, so don't give up and shop around.
+Make sure you do your research and don't settle for the first account you can get, as many bad credit bank accounts offer extra perks.

 Can I trust companies that promise to get me a bad credit bank account in return for a fee?

-Most bad credit bank account companies promise to get you a bad credit bank account with all the usual facilities like a debit card, cheque book and overdraft in return for a fee, so before you go down this route you should rule out the possibility of getting a basic bank account.
+Most bad credit bank account companies promise to get you a bad credit bank account in return for a fee, so before you go down this route you should rule out the possibility of getting a basic bank account.

 How do prepaid debit cards work